-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 9, 2006
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 15, 2007

-The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Friday, June 9, 2006 at 10:00 a.m. at , , Texas, for the following purposes:
+The Annual Meeting of Stockholders of PFSweb, Inc. (the "Company") will be held on Friday, June 15, 2007 at 10:00 a.m. at TPC Craig Ranch, McKinney, Texas, for the following purposes:

-- 1. To elect two Class I directors; - 2.
-To amend our Amended and Restated Certificate of Incorporation to effect a reverse split of our outstanding common stock by a ratio of no change to up to six-for-one and grant our Board the discretionary authority to determine the exact ratio within that range; - 3.
-To ratify the appointment of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2006; and - 4.
+- 1. To elect one Class II director; - 2.
+To amend our Amended and Restated Certificate of Incorporation to effect a reverse split of our outstanding common stock by a ratio of no change to up to one-for-six and grant our Board the discretionary authority to determine the exact ratio within that range; - 3.
+To approve an amendment to our Non-Employee Director Stock Option and Retainer Plan; - 4.
+To ratify the appointment of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2007; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on April 25, 2006 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on April 16, 2007 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
 Each stockholder, even though he or she may presently intend to attend the Annual Meeting, is requested to execute and date the enclosed proxy card and return it without delay in the enclosed postage-paid envelope.
 Any stockholder present at the Annual Meeting may withdraw his or her proxy card and vote in person on each matter properly brought before the Annual Meeting.

 Please sign, date and mail the enclosed proxy in the enclosed envelope promptly, so that your shares of stock may be represented at the meeting.

 By Order of the Board of Directors

-Harvey H. Achatz Secretary
+Harvey H. Achatz SecretaryPlano, Texas